 - For you to end up buying the best-sized air con, you need to calculate the space of the area or room where you’re planning to place the unit.
 You can do this by multiplying the length times the width of the space you want to cool.
-Once you have the number, multiply it with 25 BTU (British thermal unit).
+Once you have the number, multiply it by 25 BTU (British thermal unit).
 This ratio is enough for you to cool any space of your room regardless of the weather outside.

 - For example, your room has a measurement of 15 feet wide by 18 feet long.
 With this measurement, you’ll have 15×18=270 square feet.
 You should then multiply 270 square feet with 25 BTU, so that’s 270×25=6,750 BTU.
 With this computation, you should look for an air con that has a 6,750 BTU cooling capacity.

 2. Think about the placement of the outdoor component of the air con.